SEND and Inclusion

-The school building has been adapted to increase access for disabled pupils including an accessible toilet.
+The school building has been adapted to increase access for disabled pupils including an accessible toilet and ramps to access classrooms and the school office.
 Any additional reasonable adaptions that are required and recommended to support full access the school facilities for particular pupils are considered and implemented.

 We value what parents/ carers tell us about their children and use that information to meet their needs.

 How do we support children with social communication and interaction needs?

 Training and advice is provided for all staff on how to support pupils with social interaction and communication difficulties including children with Autistic Spectrum Difficulties.
 The school works closely with the Advisory Service for Social Interaction and Communication and their strategies and recommendations are implemented.
 Social stories are used to help individual pupils understand social rules, to develop social skills and improve interactions with their peers.
 In addition we use Transition plans, stress toys, calm boxes and risk assessments for individual pupils.
 Personalised language programmes for individual children in liaison with the Speech and Language Therapist are delivered.

 What recent training have staff had?

 The Inclusion Lead, Kali Rama, is fully qualified and accredited with the National Award for Special Needs Co-ordinators.
 In addition she has a ‘RSA Diploma for Specific Learning Difficulties’, and has undertaken training on Supporting Pupils with Speech and Language Difficulties.

 Any SEND training needs are identified and prioritised with the schools’ annual programme of CPD.

 Our TAs have had training in delivering reading, spelling, writing and maths interventions including Talk Boost, Total Communication, Bearing Away, Numicon Intervention, Speech and Language support, Precision Teaching, Read Write Inc. 1:1 support.